Confidence and discoveries with e-values: Controlling the number of false discoveries

 is the optimal rejection set of size $r$ (assuming \eqref{eq:sorted}), meaning that $D_{\e,F}^{R_r}\ge D_{\e,F}^R$ for any other set $R\subseteq\{1,\dots,K\}$ of size $r$.
 In the terminology of statistical decision theory \citep[Section 1.3]{Wald:1950}, $R_r$ is a complete class of rejection sets.

 Let us call $D_{r,j}:=D_{\e,F}^{R_r}(j)$ the \emph{discovery \e-matrix}.
-In terms of the Fisher-type disjunction, there are at least $j$ true discoveries among the $r$ hypotheses with the largest \e-values unless the outcome $\omega$ is $D_{r,j}$-strange.
-An algorithm for computing the discovery \e-matrix $D$ is given as Algorithm~\ref{alg:AM}.
+Its interpretation is that the outcome $\omega$ is $D_{r,j}$-strange if there are exactly $j$ true discoveries among the $r$ hypotheses with the largest \e-values.
+An algorithm for computing the discovery \e-matrix $D$ is given as Algorithm~\ref{alg:D}.

 We are particularly interested in the \emph{arithmetic-mean discovery matrix} $\AM$, i.e., the discovery \e-matrix